NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/accounts_and_projects.rst

 more.
 The user will be notified at their NOAA.gov address if their account has been suspended, with instructions on reactivation.

-Depending on the lengh of account suspension, there may be additional steps to fully reactivate your account:
+Depending on the length of account suspension, there may be additional steps to fully reactivate your account:

 .. topic:: Reactivate within seven days